J-Soft/BeBot/ReadMe.txt

         automatically, Check Include Bin Directory in Windows PATH, Click Next.
-10. Enter and confim your root password.
+10. Enter and comfirm your root password.
 Write down your root password and do not loose it!!!
 Do not check Enable root access from remote machines.
 Click Next.
 11. Click Execute.
 12. Click Finish.
 Reboot your computer.

-At this point, you have MySQL installed and configured, but you haven’t yet created a MySQL database.
+At this point, you have MySQL installed and configured, but you haven"t yet created a MySQL database.

 PHASE 3: LOGGING INTO MYSQL